ojorquerc/action-potential/README.md

 # action-potential
-The two .vi programs are for acquiring signals and generating a square pulse in the study of action potentials
+The two .vi programs are for acquiring signals and generating a square pulse in the study of action potentials.
+One video